adam-rumpf/combat-turtles/README.md

 ### Example Submodule

 The included submodules in the `ai/` folder all define very simple turtle AIs that can be looked to as examples.
-Here we will consider the submoduled named "DirectTurtle", defined in `direct.py`.
+Here we will consider the submodule named "DirectTurtle", defined in `direct.py`.
 Excluding some of the docstrings, this is the entire submodule:

 ```python
 import game.tcturtle